dmarx/keyframed/README.md

 print(k.keyframes)
 ```

 You can specify an interpolation method for data at indices between keyframes by passing a dictionary of interpolation methods to the `interp` argument when creating a `Keyframed` object.
-The keys of the dictionary are time indices and the values are the interpolation methods to use at those indices.
+The keys of the dictionary are time indices and the values are the interpolation methods to use starting at those indices.
+Specification of interpolation method follows "previous" rules.

 ```python
 k = Keyframed({0: 1, 10: 2}, interp={5: 'linear'})